Learn everything you need to know about the entertainment content sharing platform and its native cryptocurrency, Tronix (TRX).

 TRX will also act as the platform’s exchange currency.
 Just like Ethereum allows developers to create dapps and launch their own ERC20 tokens, TRON will allow dapp creators to launch their own currencies (known as Tron 20 tokens) on the TRON protocol, with TRX acting as the medium of exchange for all the currencies created on the platform.

-Launched during an August/September 2017 ICO that raised $70 million, TRX tokens have a total supply of 100 billion.
-At the time of this writing (5/8/18), approximately 65.7 billion of those tokens were in circulation.
-On 12/18/17, TRON founder Justin Sun announced that the TRON Foundation had locked up 34.2 billion TRX tokens until January 2020.
+Launched during an August/September 2017 ICO that raised US$70 million, TRX tokens have a total supply of 100 billion.
+At the time of writing (8 May 2018), approximately 65.7 billion of those tokens were in circulation.
+On 18 December 2017, TRON founder Justin Sun announced that the TRON Foundation had locked up 34.2 billion TRX tokens until January of 2020.

 TRX is currently an ERC20 token on the Ethereum network but will migrate over to TRON’s own blockchain following the launch of the mainnet, which is scheduled to occur in 2018.